 All marine habitats and benthic species are considered to have a resistance of 'None' to this pressure and to be unable to recover from a permanent loss of habitat (resilience is 'Very Low').
-Sensitivity within the direct spatial footprint of this pressure is therefore 'High'.
+Sensitivity within the direct spatial footprint of this pressure is, therefore 'High'.
 Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.

-Physical change (to another seabed type) None Q: High A: High C: High
+Physical change (to another seabed type)

-Very Low Q: High A: High C: High
+Q: High A: High C: High

-This biotope group occurs on hard substratum (boulders, pebbles and cobbles) on muddy sediment.
-A change towards a sedimentary substratum would lead to the direct loss of suitable attachment areas resulting in the loss of Fucus serratus, Chondrus crispus and other red seaweeds.
+This biotope group occurs on hard substratum (bedrock, boulders, pebbles and cobbles).
+A change towards a sedimentary or soft rock substratum would lead to the direct loss of suitable attachment areas resulting in the loss of Fucus serratus, Chondrus crispus and other red seaweeds.
 The loss of macroalgae will result in the loss of habitat for associated sponge and ascidian communities.
-Resistance is assessed as 'None'.
-As this pressure represents a permanent change, recovery is impossible as suitable substratum for fucoids is lacking.
-Consequently, resilience is assessed as 'Very low'.
+Resistance is assessed as 'Low'.
+As this pressure represents a permanent change, recovery is impossible as the suitable substratum for fucoids is lacking.
+Consequently, resilience is assessed as 'Very low' (the pressure is a permanent change).
 The habitat, therefore, scores a 'High' sensitivity.
 Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.